aio-libs/aiozmq/README.rst

 License
 -------

-pyzmqtulip is offered under the BSD license.
+pyaiozmq is offered under the BSD license.